Value of Sugar to the Canadian Economy

 Ontario

-Ontario is home to four sugar industry facilities:
+Ontario is home to major sugar industry facilities:

-• Redpath Sugar Toronto Refinery: Built in 1959, Redpath's cane sugar refinery on the Toronto waterfront has an output capacity of more than 2,000 tonnes per day.
+• Redpath Sugar Toronto Refinery: Built in 1959, Redpath's cane sugar refinery on the Toronto waterfront continues to serve Canadian consumers and food manufacturers in eastern Canada.
 In 1997, Redpath completed a $40 million expansion and modernization initiative that increased the plant's production capacity by 75%.
+In 2023, a further investment increased the capacity by a further 65,000 metric tonnes as a strategic response to growth in demand in Canada’s food manufacturing sector.

-• Redpath Custom Packing Belleville, Ontario: Produces value-added sugar products, such as iced tea mixes, drink crystals, hot chocolate, and sugar gelatin blends.
+• Redpath Custom Packing Belleville, Ontario: Produces value-added sugar-containing products, such as iced tea mixes, drink crystals, hot chocolate, and sugar gelatin blends for Canadian and American manufacturing and retail customers.

 Redpath Sugars, Toronto, ON